kloya03/AuE893_KartikLoya_Sp21/catkin_ws/src/assignment3_turtlebot3/Readme.md

 		added to the rotation by trial and error to have a trajectory similar to square.

-		Command to execute this:
+		Command to execute this
 	$ roslaunch assignment3_turtlebot3 move.launch code:=square

-	Launch File:
+	Launch File
 		We create one launch file to open our world in gazebo and the two abovementioned nodes ie. circle and square motion.